LarsBreuren/real-time-web-1920/README.md

 ## Real time events

-A user connects to the quiz
+A user connects to the quiz and/or leaves

 ```js
 io.sockets.on('connection', function(socket) {